What is the best way to minimise your costs and carbon footprint.

 Charging an electric car from a solar panels and batteries

-Utilising smart electric vehicle charging stations such as the EO Mini Pro we can already solar match and ensure that a home’s excess solar generation is absorbed by the electric vehicle acting as a solar sponge.
+Utilising smart electric vehicle charging stations such as the EO Mini Pro we can already solar match and ensure that a home’s solar generation is absorbed by the electric vehicle acting as a solar sponge.
 However, when energy from rooftop solar panels are utilised to charge an electric vehicle the home owner loses out on the small feed in tariff.
 Which is normally 6-10c kW, we tend to buy electricity at 28c kW.
 So that’s still a win.
 We should also remember most Australian are not always at home during the day.

 So here is the points we need to consider.